Robust Spectral Watermark for Synthetic Tabular Data: Introduction

-\paragraph{Our contribution.} In this work, we propose a new watermarking method that simultaneously satisfies the four desired properties above.
+In this work, we propose a new watermarking method that simultaneously satisfies the four desired properties above.
 Our contributions are summarized below.

-\begin{enumerate}[leftmargin=*] \item \textbf{A new watermarking scheme.} We propose \textsc{Tab-Drw}, a post-editing watermarking method that embeds robust watermark signals in the frequency domain (see Figure~\ref{fig:algorithm} for the workflow and Section~\ref{sec:method} for the formal introduction).
-Specifically, it modifies the discrete Fourier transform (DFT) representation of tabular data to align with a precomputed pseudorandom bit sequence.
-Detection then evaluates the degree of alignment: strong alignment indicates watermarked data, while weak alignment suggests non-watermarked data. \textsc{Tab-Drw} is computationally efficient, requires no model access, and is applicable to both existing and generative tabular data while preserving data fidelity with minimal distortion.
-Optional rounding and outlier clipping are used to support mixed-type tabular data.
+\begin{enumerate}[leftmargin=*] \item \textbf{A new watermarking scheme.} We propose \textsc{Tab-Drw}, a lightweight post-editing watermarking method that embeds robust watermark signals in the frequency domain.
+Specifically, it modifies the discrete Fourier transform (DFT) representation of tabular data to align with a precomputed pseudorandom bit sequence (see the first row of Figure~\ref{fig:algorithm}, detailed in Section~\ref{sec:method}).
+Detection then evaluates the degree of alignment: strong alignment indicates watermarked data, while weak alignment suggests non-watermarked data (see the second row of Figure~\ref{fig:algorithm}, detailed in Section~\ref{sec:method}).

-\item \textbf{A new pseudorandom bit generation method.} We introduce a rank-based pseudorandom bit generation scheme to further enhance robustness against post-processing attacks (see Figure~\ref{fig:random_bits}; detailed in Section~\ref{sec:method}).
-This scheme ensures that small modifications to the tabular data do not change the underlying pseudorandom bits.
-It is also efficient; during detection, pseudorandom bits are retrieved by querying an implicit storage structure based on robust statistics computed from key-selected columns.
+\textsc{Tab-Drw} offers several practical advantages.
+First, it is computationally efficient and requires no access to the data-generating model.
+Second, it applies to both existing and synthetic tabular data while preserving data fidelity with minimal distortion.
+Third, it is versatile and can be readily extended to other settings.
+Optional rounding and outlier clipping are applied to maintain semantic validity.
+To support real-world multi-key deployment and mitigate informative attacks, we further introduce a privacy-enhanced variant.

-\item \textbf{Theoretical analysis and empirical validation.} We provide theoretical insights into the bias and robustness of \textsc{Tab-Drw}.
-In particular, we show that the embedded watermark signals remain detectable under moderate post-modification.
-Empirically, we evaluate \textsc{Tab-Drw} using TabSyn~\cite{2024Mixed} as the synthetic data generator.
-Experiments across five benchmark tabular datasets demonstrate that \textsc{Tab-Drw} achieves superior detectability and robustness, while preserving high data fidelity compared to existing methods. \end{enumerate}
+\item \textbf{A new pseudorandom bit generation method.} In \textsc{Tab-Drw}, we propose a rank-based pseudorandom bit generation scheme for embedding a secret yet detectable signal.
+The key idea is to leverage rank information to enhance robustness against post-processing attacks, while avoiding explicit storage of the pseudorandom bits (see Figures~\ref{fig:random_bits} and~\ref{fig:al2_ill}, and Section~\ref{sec:method} for details).
+Under moderate attacks, the scheme guarantees that the recovered pseudorandom bits change only minimally.
+The method is also computationally efficient: during detection, the pseudorandom bits are reconstructed by querying an implicit storage structure induced by robust statistics computed on key-selected columns.